lalitendraswamy/git/readme.md

 ### 2.1 If the cloned repository is a third party repository and you are using it only as inital code base

-You need to push these content to your own repository
+You need to push these content to your own repository.

 #### Step 1.
 Remove **.git** folder from the folder
 #### Step 2.
 Connect the folder to your repository using steps described in **1.
 Starting a new Repository**